sunshine055/reduce_disinformation/README.md

 <i>Holding Companies Accountable For Their Indirect And Direct Financing Of Deadly Disinformation</i>

-This page is maintained by activists seeking to reduce corporate financing of promulgation of deadly disinformation worldwide.
+This page is maintained by activists seeking to reduce corporate financing of deadly disinformation.

 1. Intro<br>
 2. Goal Description<br>